Ceroxylon sp. 'Big Silver': A comprehensive Growing Guide for Enthusiasts & Collectors.

 Common Problems

-- Root rot (Phytophthora)
+- Root Rot: (Phytophthora) caused by soggy soil.

 Identification and Control